Asynchronous Task Execution with QgsTask

 """Process results safely on the main thread."""

-print(f"Processed {task.processed_count} features.")
+print(f"Processed {task.processed_count} geometries.")

 # Add results to canvas, update tables, or notify user